 Soldiers of the Ghost Army were sworn to secrecy.
 After the war, records were classified and equipment packed away.
-A smattering of newspaper articles appeared in August 1945, but the Pentagon otherwise succeeded in keeping the story quiet until 1985, when a Ghost Army veteran—artist Arthur Shilstone (creator of the header image above)—illustrated his story for Smithsonian magazine.
+A smattering of newspaper articles appeared in August 1945, but the Pentagon otherwise succeeded in keeping the story quiet until 1985, when a Ghost Army veteran, artist Arthur Shilstone, illustrated his story for Smithsonian magazine.
 The unit’s records remained officially classified until 1996.

-The story of the mysterious unit that fooled Hitler’s armies, saved thousands of lives, and played an important part in Allied victory in World War II is now the subject of a new exhibit at The National WWII Museum—the source of the images on these pages.
-Ghost Army: The Combat Con Artists of World War II will be on display at the museum in New Orleans from March 5 through September 13, 2020, and goes on tour after that; dates and locations to be announced. ✯
+The story of the mysterious unit that fooled Hitler’s armies, saved thousands of lives, and played an important part in Allied victory in World War II was the subject of an exhibit at The National WWII Museum in New Orleans called Ghost Army: The Combat Con Artists of World War II.
+The following images are from the exhibit. ✯

 —James M. Linn IV, curator, The National WWII Museum

-All images in article body courtesy of: The Ghost Army Collection/The National WWII Museum
+All images courtesy of The Ghost Army Collection/The National WWII Museum